-You use ShiftLeft Inspect to analyze your application for vulnerabilites, and ShiftLeft Protect to monitor and protect your application at runtime.
+You use ShiftLeft Inspect to analyze your application for vulnerabilities, and ShiftLeft Protect to monitor and protect your application at runtime.
 To use ShiftLeft, you need:

 A ShiftLeft Account (contact us).

 A Java application you want to analyze and protect.
-You can also use the HelloShiftLeft demo Java application to learn how to use ShiftLeft.
+You can also use the HelloShiftLeft sample application to learn how to use ShiftLeft.

 The process for quickly starting with ShiftLeft Inspect and ShiftLeft Protect is: